Set Up Your Development Environment (Fire Tablets)

 Obtaining the Windows USB Driver

 If you are a Windows-based developer, you will need to manually download the Windows USB driver.
 (This driver was previously included in the SDK add-on.)
-See Connecting Your Fire Tablet for Testing for instructions on downloading the driver and setting up your tablet and computer.
+See Connect to Fire Tablet through ADB for instructions on downloading the driver and setting up your tablet and computer.

 Native Code Development (Optional)